dev-2null/ADCollector/README.md

 # ADCollector
 ADCollector is a lightweight tool that enumerates the Active Directory environment to identify possible attack vectors.
+It will give you a basic understanding of the configuration/deployment of the environment as a starting point.
 The aim of developing this tool is to help me learn more about Active Directory security in a different perspective.
 I just started learning .NET with C#, the code could be really **terrible**~

-It currently uses S.DS namespace to retrieve domain/forest information from the domain controller(LDAP server).
-It also uses S.DS.P namespace for LDAP searching.
+It uses S.DS namespace to retrieve domain/forest information from the domain controller(LDAP server).
+It also utilizes S.DS.P namespace for LDAP searching.

 _**This tool is still under construction.
 Features will be implemented can be seen from my [project page](https://github.com/dev-2null/ADCollector/projects/1)**_